skx/sysbox/README.md

 A simple HTTP-server.
 Allows serving to localhost, or to the local LAN.

+## http-get

+Very much "curl-lite", allows you to fetch the contents of a remote URL.
+SSL errors, etc, are handled, but there are zero configuration options.

 ## install

 This command allows you to install symlinks to the binary, for ease of use: